Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Linked-cluster expansion for effective one-quasiparticle picture

-Here $|\Psi^{n}\rangle$ denotes an eigenstate of the full Hamiltonian $H$ with $n$ quasi-particles, and $n$ ($m$) refers to the number of quasi-particles on cluster $A$ ($B$).
+Here, $|\Psi^{[n]}\rangle$ denotes an eigenstate of the full Hamiltonian $H$ with $n$ quasiparticles, and $[n]$ ($[m]$) refers to the number of quasiparticles on cluster $A$ ($B$).
 The effective Hamiltonian part on $A\cup B$ that describes 1QP excitations within $B$ would always have a contribution of the ground-state energy on $A$.
 Hence, one has to subtract it ($n=0$ and $m=1$ in the above formula).

 This is linked to the concept of cluster additivity.
 A transformation $U$ is cluster-additive if

 If fulfilled,

 will hold.
 Subtracting the ground-state energy alone is necessary, but not sufficient to ensure cluster additivity.